bengtj100/stacky-lang/Reference.md

 ### Sequence operations

-Stacky had two sequence datatypes: *lists* and *strings*.
+Stacky had two sequence data-types: *lists* and *strings*.
 With some exceptions, most operations on strings, also work on lists and vice versa.

 Stacky implements the following common list and string operations: